aleksandarsusnjar/graphql-wg/rfcs/InterfacesInOutput.md

 4. We can also introduce `graphql.typeid: ID!` and/or `__typeid: ID!` as a new version of `__typename` but this is not required.

 ... and we allow the servers (and server frameworks) to identigy their instances by their interfaces only and the `graphql.Anonymous` type.

+## Compatibility Considerations

+Legacy clients never encountered and, thus, never requested `__interfaceids`.

+New clients will either probe for or notice the the support in the introspectable schema.